ericlenio/scrash/README.md

 | `profile/MYPROFILE/screenrc`                 | screenrc sourced for all gnu screen sessions |

 # Supported operating systems
-Tested on Darwin (Mac), Linux, Raspian (Raspberry Pi), and OpenBSD.
+Tested on MacOS, Linux, Raspian (Raspberry Pi), and OpenBSD.
 Almost certainly would be fine with FreeBSD.

 # Vim
 Put any desired vimrc settings in `./profile/MYPROFILE/vimrc` and they will be